RationAI/xopat/plugins/README.md

 - in case `pluginReady` is defined, it will be invoked when the visualisation is ready

 #### `YourPLuginClass::constructor(id, params)`
-The plugin main class is given it's `id` and `params` object, use them as you wish
+The plugin main class is given it's `id` and `params` object, use them as you wish. `params` object is integrated within the system and gets exported - such information is available when sharing the plugin exports.
+Note that the object should not be used to store big amounts of data, for that `YourPLuginClass::setData()` together with `YourPLuginClass::getData()` should be used.

 #### `YourPLuginClass::pluginReady()`
 Because of dynamic loading and behaviour, it is necessary that you do most initialization